Archer70/LisPy/README.md

         (given "a registered user with username 'testuser' and password 'pass123'") ; ... code to set up the user in a mock database ...

-        (when "the user attempts to log in with correct credentials") (define login-result (attempt-login "testuser" "pass123"))
+        (action "the user attempts to log in with correct credentials") (define login-result (attempt-login "testuser" "pass123"))

         (then "the login should be successful"